San4ez-mc/ftasks.frontend.firestudio/docs/api-documentation.md

 ### `POST /auth/telegram/login`

+**Note: This endpoint should be set as the webhook URL in your Telegram bot's settings.** Telegram will send a POST request with the user's data to this endpoint when they first interact with the bot via the login link.

 This is the first step, called by the Next.js webhook.
 It receives user data from Telegram and issues a temporary JWT.

 -   **Request Body**: The Telegram user object.